jasonsbeer/AmigaPCI/AmigaPCI Specification.md

 Type 1 configuration devices must be installed in a Prometheus slot, as AUTOCONFIG does not support the Type 1 configuration header.

+**this is really to simplify the logic design...this is an edge case, at best.**
 **ADD SOME STUFF!!!!**

 # 3.0 Data Transfer Cycles and Bus Mastering

-Direct bus* access is available to the MC68040 and PCI devices via bus mastering.
+Direct bus* access is available to the CPU and PCI devices via bus mastering.
 When a device has mastered the bus, it has control of the entire Amiga PCI system and may directly access any valid address location.
 This is typically done for direct reading and writing of memory or direct control of chipset or other functions.
 The Amiga PCI bus arbiter accepts bus requests from the MC608040 and each device on the PCI bus.
 Each slot on the PCI bus has a dedicated bus request signal.
-The bus arbiter is designed with a fairness protocol to prevent a single device from owning the bus for extended lengths of time, which can result in degredation in performance.
-When there is no pending bus request, the MC68040 is given implicit ownership of the bus until it begins a bus cycle or a bus request from one of the PCI devices is asserted.
+The bus arbiter should designed with a fairness protocol to prevent a single device from owning the bus for extended lengths of time, which can result in degredation in performance.
+When there is no pending bus request, the CPU is given implicit ownership of the bus (**_BG** is asserted with **_BB** held in a high impedence state) until it the CPU begins a bus cycle or a bus request from one of the PCI devices is granted.

 *In this discussion, "bus" is a term for the data, address, and AD buses, collectively, of the Amiga PCI.

-## 3.1 MC68040 as a Bus Driver
+## 3.1 CPU as a Bus Driver

-Unlike previous Motorola MC68000 series processors, the MC68040 does not preferentially own the bus.
+Unlike previous Motorola MC68000 series processors, the Motorola MC68040/MC68060 does not preferentially own the bus.
 It is considered for bus access with all other bus mastering devices on the system.
-Thus, bus arbitration includes the MC68040 when assigning bus ownership, which is given priority over other devices.
-When it is ready to take ownership of the system bus the MC68040 will assert **_BR** (bus request) to indicate its need to own the system bus.
-When there are no current bus cycles in progress, the arbiter will assert **_BG** (bus grant) in response so that the MC68040 may begin its bus activities.
-Once **_BG** is asserted by the arbiter, the MC68040 will assert **_BB** (bus busy) to indicate ownership of the bus. **_BG** is asserted until the MC68040 bus access is complete, indicated by negation of **_BR**.
-While posessing explicit ownership of the bus, the MC68040 may start a bus cycle at any time asserting **_BB**.
-The MC68040 is granted implicit ownership of the bus when no other device is requesting, or has been granted, bus ownership.
-During implicit ownership of the bus, the MC68040 leaves the bus in an undefined state, while **_BG** is asserted, **_BR** is negated, and **_BB** is tri-state.
+Thus, bus arbitration includes the CPU when assigning bus ownership, which is given priority over other devices.
+When it is ready to take ownership of the system bus the CPU will assert **_BR** (bus request) to indicate its need to own the system bus.
+When there are no current bus cycles in progress, the arbiter will assert **_BG** (bus grant) in response so that the CPU may begin its bus activities.
+Once **_BG** is asserted by the arbiter, the CPU will assert **_BB** (bus busy) to indicate ownership of the bus. **_BG** is asserted until the CPU bus access is complete, indicated by negation of **_BR**.
+While posessing explicit ownership of the bus, the CPU may start a bus cycle at any time asserting **_BB**.
+The CPU is granted implicit ownership of the bus when no other device is requesting, or has been granted, bus ownership.
+During implicit ownership of the bus, the CPU leaves the bus in an undefined state, while **_BG** is asserted, **_BR** is negated, and **_BB** is tri-state.

-### 3.1.1 MC68040 Driven PCI Data Cycle
+### 3.1.1 CPU Driven Data Transfer Cycle

 CPU access to PCI target devices supports burst (MOVE16) and non-burst (normal) cycles in read and write modes.
-The PCI and MC68040 busses operate at different clock rates.
+The PCI and CPU busses operate at different clock rates.
 This raises concerns about metastability and honoring setup and hold times for data transfers.
 In order to account for these concerns, the PCI data transfer cycles are slowed via wait states to honor setup and hold times, as well as ensuring clock edges are not missed.
 Any of these issues can result in errors in data transfers and even a system crash.
 As a result, the actual cycle time is influenced by the relative edges of the two clocks.

-When a data transfer cycle is initiated by the MC68040, the Local PCI Bridge broadcasts the address and related bus command to the PCI bus.
+When a data transfer cycle is initiated by the CPU, the Local PCI Bridge broadcasts the address and related bus command to the PCI bus.
 If a target device responds by asserting **_DEVSEL** within two PCI clock cycles, the Local PCI Bridge completes the transfer.
 If no device asserts **_DEVSEL** by the second falling edge of the PCI clock, the Local PCI Bridge returns to an idle state.
 See Master Terminated, Section 8.2.

 ### 3.1.2 Normal Mode Cycles

 A normal mode transfer is capable of moving byte, word, or long word data.
-The data size to be transfered is determined from **A[1..0]** and the **SIZ0** and **SIZ1** MC68040 signals.
+The data size to be transfered is determined from **A[1..0]** and the **SIZ0** and **SIZ1** CPU signals.
 That information is used to drive the correct byte enables on **C/BE[3..0]** during the data transfer.

 #### 3.1.2.1 Normal Read Cycle

-~~1) The MC68040 begin a data transfer cycle by asserting an address on the A bus and data on the D bus, along with related signals.
+~~1) The CPU begin a data transfer cycle by asserting an address on the A bus and data on the D bus, along with related signals.
 2) On the next falling PCI clock edge, the Local PCI Bridge broadcasts the address on the AD bus, places a bus command on the C/_BE bus, and asserts _FRAME.
 3) If a PCI device on the bridge responds to the base address, it will assert _DEVSEL on the next falling PCI clock edge.
 If no device responds by asserting _DEVSEL, the AD and C/_BE buses are placed in a high-impedence state and the Local PCI Bridge returns to an idle state.
 4) The Local PCI Bridge continues the data transfer by connecting the D bus to the AD bus.
 Bit and byte swapping is accomplished in the Local PCI Bridge.
-5) On the next falling BCLK clock edge after data is asserted by the target device, if _TRDY is asserted, _TA is asserted for one BCLK cycle to signal the MC68040 the data is ready to be latched.
+5) On the next falling BCLK clock edge after data is asserted by the target device, if _TRDY is asserted, _TA is asserted for one BCLK cycle to signal the CPU the data is ready to be latched.
 If _TRDY is not asserted, repeat 5 until the target device asserts _TRDY or the cycle is aborted by the target or master.
 6) On the next falling PCI clock edge after asserting _TA, _IRDY is asserted for one PCI clock cyle to signal the target device the data has been latched.~~

 <p align="center"><img src="/DataSheets/TimingDiagrams/PCI Normal Read Cycle.png" width="750"></p>

 #### 3.1.2.2 Normal Write Cycle

-~~1) The MC68040 begins a data transfer cycle by asserting an address on the A bus and data on the D bus, along with related signals.
+~~1) The CPU begins a data transfer cycle by asserting an address on the A bus and data on the D bus, along with related signals.
 2) On the next falling PCI clock edge, the Local PCI Bridge broadcasts the address on the AD bus, places a bus command on the C/_BE bus, and asserts _FRAME.
 3) If a PCI device on the bridge responds to the base address, it will assert _DEVSEL on the next falling PCI clock edge.
 If no device responds by asserting _DEVSEL within two PCI clock cycles, the AD and C/_BE buses are placed in a high-impedence state and the Local PCI Bridge returns to an idle state.
 4) The Local PCI Bridge continues the data transfer by connecting the AD bus to the D bus.
 Bit and byte swapping is accomplished in the Local PCI Bridge.
 5) On the next falling PCI clock edge after driving the AD bus, _IRDY is asserted for one PCI clock cyle to signal the target device data is ready to be latched.
-6) On the next falling BCLK clock edge after _IRDY is asserted, if _TRDY is asserted, _TA is asserted for one BCLK cycle to signal the MC68040 the data has been latched.
+6) On the next falling BCLK clock edge after _IRDY is asserted, if _TRDY is asserted, _TA is asserted for one BCLK cycle to signal the CPU the data has been latched.
 If _TRDY is not asserted, repeat 6 until the cycle continues or is aborted by the target or master.~~

 <p align="center"><img src="/DataSheets/TimingDiagrams/PCI Normal Write Cycle.png" width="750"></p>

 ### 3.1.3 Burst Mode Cycles

-A burst mode is defined as a line transfer by the MC68040 initiated with the MOVE16 instruction[[4]](#4).
+A burst mode is defined as a line transfer initiated by the CPU initiated with the MOVE16 instruction[[4]](#4).
 This results in the burst transfer of four long words to or from the target device.
 Each long word being aligned to a 16-byte memory boundary.
-During MC68040 initiated burst transfers, all four bytes are enabled.
+During CPU initiated burst transfers, all four bytes are enabled.
 The PCI target device must internally increment **A3** and **A2** of the supplied address for each transfer, causing the address to wrap around at the end of the block.
 This is consistent with the Cacheline Wrap Mode burst order defined in the PCI specifications[[5]](#5).

 #### 3.1.3.1 Burst Read Cycle

-~~1) The MC68040 begins a data transfer cycle by asserting an address on the A bus and data on the D bus, along with related signals.
+~~1) The CPU begins a data transfer cycle by asserting an address on the A bus and data on the D bus, along with related signals.
 2) On the next falling PCI clock edge, the Local PCI Bridge broadcasts the address on the AD bus, places a bus command on the C/_BE bus, and asserts _FRAME.
 3) If a PCI device on the bridge responds to the base address, it will assert _DEVSEL on the next falling PCI clock edge.
 4) If no device responds by asserting _DEVSEL within two PCI clock cycles, _FRAME is negated, and the AD and C/BE buses are placed in a high-impedence state and the Local PCI Bridge returns to an idle state.